 Section 3.
 Notice of Meetings.
 Except as otherwise required by law, written notice stating the place, date and time of any meeting of stockholders and the purpose or purposes for which the meeting is called shall be given by the Corporation to each stockholder of record entitled to vote at such meeting, either personally or by mail, not less than 10 nor more than 60 days before the date of such meeting.
 If mailed, such notice shall be deemed to be given when deposited in the U.S. mail, with postage thereon prepaid, addressed to the stockholder at his or her address as it appears on the stock transfer books or records of the Corporation as of the record date prescribed in Section 5 of this Article II, or at such other address as the stockholder shall have furnished in writing to the Secretary of the Corporation.
-Notice of any special meeting shall indicate that the notice is being issued by or at the direction of the person or persons calling such meeting.
-When any meeting of stockholders, either annual or special, is adjourned to another time or place, no notice of the adjourned meeting need be given, other than an announcement at the meeting at which such adjournment is taken giving the time and place to which the meeting is adjourned.
+Notice of any special meeting shall indicate that the notice is being issued by or at the direction of the adjourned meeting need be given, other than an announcement at the meeting at which such adjournment is taken giving the time and place to which the meeting is adjourned.
 However, if the date of any adjourned meeting, written notice of the place, date and time of the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.
 At any adjourned meeting, any business may be transacted which might have been transacted at the original meeting.